bleckcat/bleckcat/README.md

 ### and the ones that I'm learning and liking 🤓
 [![My Skills](https://skillicons.dev/icons?i=threejs,mongo,godot,lua,unity,cs,azure,graphql&perline=8)](https://skillicons.dev)

-### There is always some things that you don't like that much, but still know how to use, here is mine's 😑
+### Of course there is always some things that you don't like that much, but still know how to use, here is mine's 😑
 [![My Skills](https://skillicons.dev/icons?i=redux,bootstrap,figma,cypress,flutter&perline=5)](https://skillicons.dev)